patrick-huynh/WatClass/README.md

+# 🏫 WatClass
+Explore hundreds of courses and plan all your study terms at the University of Waterloo with this all-in-one platform.

-# CS 348 - Undergrad Planner
+CS 348 Project

 ## Requirements